Rs. 152 cr. unearthed in 3 days; two Karnataka officials suspended

 Of the over Rs.
 6 crore currency seized, the department said that nearly Rs.
 5.7 crore was in new Rs.
 2,000 currency.
 About Rs.
 90 lakh is in the demonetised Rs.
 500 and Rs.
 1,000 currency.
 Sleuths have seized about seven kilos of bullion, suspected to have been purchased after demonetisation of Rs.
 500 and Rs.
 1,000 currency, nearly nine kilos of gold jewellery – together worth about Rs.
 5 crore, an I-T department note said.
 Several high-end cars too have been seized.

+Meanwhile, Chikkamagaluru Police on Friday seized Rs.
+46 lakh in currency notes of Rs.2,000 denomination from two people in Jayanagar town.
+The police have taken the duo Kiran and Kumar into custody.

+The duo were transporting the cash in a car.
+They had no explanation for the cash.
+The police have seized the car.
+It is said that the car belongs to a businessman in Hassan - Staff Reporter

-Rs.
-71 lakh in new currency seized
+Mangaluru I-T officials seize Rs.
+71 lakh in new currency

 Three persons were caught carrying new Rs.
 2,000 notes amounting to Rs.
 71 lakh at Bailoor village near Karkala on Thursday evening.
 The police handed them over to Income Tax officials in Mangaluru.